Frequently asked questions on admission procedure

 You need to provide a Bachelor‘s or Master‘s diploma and transcript of records.
 All documents must be verified and officially translated into English or Czech if issued in a different language.

-Yes, you can send it later; however, you are required to provide the certificate/ diploma and transcripts as soon as possible after you have graduated.
-To your application you should upload the transcript of records of the courses and grades you have obtained so far (officially translated into English or Czech if issued in another language).
+Yes, you can provide it later; however, you should do so as soon as possible after you have graduated.
+Before the application deadline, you are supposed to upload to your application in the Student Information System (SIS) the transcript of records of the courses and grades you have obtained so far (officially translated into English or Czech if issued in another language).

-Please also tell us the expected date of your graduation and what type of diploma/certificate will you receive by uploading a simple statement containing this information as an attachment to your application.
+Please let us know the expected date of your graduation and what type of diploma/certificate you will receive by uploading a simple statement containing this information as an attachment to your application in the SIS.

 We can only send you the admission documents for visa application purposes if you fulfil all the admission requirements including providing a verified* copy of your diploma and transcripts of records.
 Both documents must be officially translated into Czech or English if issued in another language.
 Moreover, for your diploma you must receive faculty recognition or nostrification (see the next point).